 I mean that you should be creating content assets that aren’t just blog posts.
 Too many people make the mistake of assuming that blogging is the only type of content that a marketer can create.
 In reality, the following list represents just a few of the content types that should make up your content marketing mix:

-- Quality videos
+- Quality video content

 - Interesting podcast interviews